jiajieh01/Repertoire/README.md

-# OpeningRepertoire
+# Repertoire
-A simple Python program that allows the user to keep track of their chess opening repertoire.
+A Python program that allows the user to keep track of their chess opening repertoire.